oweitman/ioBroker.rssfeed/README.md

     ```

 For later updates, the above procedure is not necessary.
 Just do the following:
-1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.rss-feed`)
+1. Overwrite the changed files in the adapter directory (`/opt/iobroker/node_modules/iobroker.rssfeed`)
-1. Execute `iobroker upload rss-feed` on the ioBroker host
+1. Execute `iobroker upload rssfeed` on the ioBroker host

 ## Changelog